Essential Yoga Props: Blocks, Straps & Bolsters for Every Yogi

 • Props are your allies, not crutches: Yoga props like blocks, straps, and bolsters level up your practice.
 They keep your alignment on point and make stretches deeper yet safer.

-• Boost Alignment & Stay Safe: Props help you nail proper form, cutting injury risks and maximizing benefits.
+• Boost Alignment & Stay Safe: Props can help you find comfortable form, may reduce the risk of strain, and support the benefits you’re aiming for.

 • Make Poses Work for Everyone: Props open up poses for all body types and let you push deeper into stretches.

-• Relax Like Never Before: Bolsters and blankets are must-haves for restorative yoga, helping you melt into relaxation.
+• Relax Like Never Before: Bolsters and blankets are helpful for restorative yoga, helping you melt into relaxation.

-• A Game-Changer for All Yogis: Yoga props make every session comfier, more effective, and totally rewarding.
+• A Game-Changer for All Yogis: Yoga props can make sessions more comfortable, more accessible, and deeply rewarding.

 Take Sarah, a newbie yogi, who wobbled in Tree Pose until a block gave her the confidence to stand tall.
 Here’s why props are absolute must-haves:

-• Nail Your Alignment: Getting your form right keeps you safe.
+• Nail Your Alignment: Getting your form right can help you stay comfortable and reduce strain.
 For example, a block in Triangle Pose keeps your spine long and strong, so you don’t slump.

 • Increase Accessibility: Props bridge the gap for tight muscles or limited mobility, making yoga inclusive.